 Courses that have been excluded from counting toward the degree do not count toward the distribution requirements.

-For purposes of the distribution requirements, the three divisions of the College follow:
+Distribution Requirement Divisions: For purposes of the distribution requirements, the three divisions of the College are as follows:

 A few courses do not satisfy the divisional distribution requirement.
 These are identified as such in the catalog or the official schedule of courses.